Fueled/annotics/README.md

 You can implement your own adapter by simply creating a custom class that implements the interface `AnalyticsAdapter` or by simply using an adapter for one of the supported libraries.

-The list below shows the libraries that are currentlly supported:
+The list below shows the libraries that are currently supported:

 * Google Analytics:
 ```groovy